 6th Amendment: All individuals will be afforded the right to a fair, speedy, and public trial by an impartial jury.
 All individuals will also be afforded the right to a lawyer or legal assistance for defense.

 7th Amendment: Common lawsuits or civil matters will also be presided by a jury or

 8th Amendment: Excessive bail or cruel and unusual punishment is prohibited.

 9th Amendment: Outlines a series of rights not specifically listed in the Constitution.

 10th Amendment: Balances out the governing power between states and the Federal Government.

+Outlines the powers of states and people and awards governing rights to jurisdictions.
 The Bill of Rights was spawned through the debate between Anti-Federalists and Federalists.
 Individualism and the prospect of a free nation were the fundamental points for which the Bill of Rights was created.
 The Bill of Rights outlined freedoms given to individual Americans on a Federal level, but was strongly influenced by pre-written Constitutions of

-In order for the Constitution and the subsequent Bill of Rights to be ratified, three quarters or majority of the states had to approve.
+In order for the Constitution and the subsequent Bill of Rights to be ratified, three quarters or a majority of the states had to approve.
 The timeline varies in regards to the individual State ratification of the Constitution and the Bill of Rights, but over the 15 years or so of deliberation and construction, a majority was eventually reached.
 When the states approved such legislation the power between the Federal Government, State

 governments, and individual American were finally rendered succinct.